dheerajram13/fambackend/README.md

     $ python manage.py runserver
     ```
 10. Open http://localhost:8800 in your browser.
+11. Create a superuser using python manage.py createsuperuser.
+12. Open the http://0.0.0.0:8800/admin and login to the site with your credentials.
+13. Add the API key to the YouTubeAPI Model from the admin page.

 ### Getting Started with the API
 *.
 Open http://localhost:8800/videos/ in your browser.